mobilepadawan/PWA/README.md

 # PWA
 ## TASK-IT!

-This application contains the main characteristics that a PWA should have.
+This very basic PWA sample contains the main characteristics a Progressive Web App should have.
-In this very basic sample, you will find:
+Into this code you will find:
 * manifest.json
 * Service Worker
 * Cache Storage